Contents Previous Next

 Maps

 Maps are key-value pairs that allow efficient lookup of values based on keys.
 These are similar to dictionaries in Python or hash maps in Java.
-We can implement a map using a list of key-value pairs:
+We can implement a simple map using a list of key-value pairs:

 structure Map (α β : Type) where